 If you have completed your course and your visa will shortly expire

 If you have finished your course and you are concerned that you will not be able to leave the UK before your current visa expires for reasons related to Covid-19, it is important that you take action to avoid overstaying your visa.
-If you intend to leave the UK but have not been able to do so and you have a visa that expires before 30 June 2021, please follow the instructions to apply to the Government for Exceptional Assurance to protect you from the normal consequences of overstaying.
-If your visa expires at a different time or you have questions, please contact the Visa and Immigration team for advice.
+If you intend to leave the UK but have not been able to do so please contact the Visa and Immigration team for advice.
+Please note that the Exceptional Assurance scheme which can grant protection from the normal consequences of overstaying is now much more limited in scope, and we advise seeking advice before relying on protection from applying for Exceptional Assurance.

 Contacting the University’s Visa and Immigration team